Reasonate

 • If a participant doesn’t see how one claim supports or objects to another claim, they can request that the other participant bridge the gap.

-4. Refine unclear claims.
+4. Refine unclear claims / questions.

-More about refining unclear claims.
+More about refining unclear claims / questions.

 5. Fact check disputed claims.